VirtualPlanetaryLaboratory/vplanet/examples/MagmOc_GJ1132b/README.rst

 Overview
 --------

-Thermal and volatile evolution of GJ1132b's mantle and atmosphere
+Thermal and volatile evolution of GJ1132b's mantle and atmosphere.

 ===================   ============
 **Date**              02/18/19